castai/docs/docs/getting-started/external-cluster/eks.md

 It will create a new AWS user with the required permissions, modify `aws-auth` ConfigMap, and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.

+Generated user will have following permissions:

+- `AmazonEC2ReadOnlyAccess`
+- `IAMReadOnlyAccess`
+- Manage instances in specified cluster restricted to cluster VPC
+- Manage autoscaling groups in specified cluster
+- Manage EKS Node Groups in specified cluster

+!!! note ""
+    All `Write` permissions are scoped to single EKS cluster, and it won't have access to resources of other clusters in the AWS account.